nsmith105/CS50Project0.5/README.md

 # CS50Project0.5
-The curriculum changed, so I'm starting over
+The curriculum changed, so I'm starting over...

---
-This project is a recreation of Googles 3 main pages: Search, Image Search, and Advanced Searchg
+This project is a recreation of Google's 3 main pages: Search, Image Search, and Advanced Searchg